 This automatic step-down in Cook Power helps defrost food quickly and completely.
+Standing time allows item to complete defrosting.

-At the end of the Quick Defrost cycle check the food with a long-timed fork.
+At the end of the Quick Defrost cycle check the food with a long-tined fork.
 If the center is hard frozen, set additional time using 20% Cook Power.